hawaijar/FireLeetcode/Arrays/SortedSquareArray/README.md

 Given a sorted array of integers, return a new sorted array which contain squares of each number in the given array.
-Lets

 Note: Can we do this without using any **sort()** function?